M-Fatah/core/docs/platform.md

 Clipboard APIs take a `Platform_Window &` because Linux/X11 clipboard ownership is window-based: Core owns the `CLIPBOARD` selection through that window, keeps copied items alive, answers `SelectionRequest` events from `platform_window_poll`, and clears ownership on `SelectionClear`.
 Wayland should be handled separately through its data-device protocol once Core has a Wayland backend.

 Clipboard reads use a caller-owned initialized `Array<U8>`, reuse its capacity, and clear it on failure.
 A successful read may contain zero bytes.
 Clipboard item descriptions passed to `platform_window_clipboard_item_write` are non-owning and Core copies their contents before returning.
 Clipboard items use standard media type strings such as `text/plain;charset=utf-8`, `image/png`, and `application/octet-stream`.
 Core transports bytes; the caller owns interpretation, encoding, decoding, and validation.
-Windows, Linux/X11, macOS, Android, and iOS support exact media-type byte items. iOS stores all descriptors from one write as representations of one system pasteboard item.
+Windows, Linux/X11, macOS, iOS, and Android support exact media-type byte items. iOS stores all descriptors from one write as representations of one system pasteboard item.
 Its media-type query only inspects representation types, but an item read may cause the system paste notification or permission UI when iOS cannot infer user intent.
 On Android, non-text clipboard writes are backed by Core's generated `CoreClipboardProvider`, so the app manifest must include the provider entry shown above.

 ---